kitbagjs/router/docs/core-concepts/routes.md

 The props callback must return an object or a promise that resolves to an object.
 The object must satisfy the props for the component.

 ## Meta
 The `meta` property is used to define metadata for the route.
-Meta is optional and can be used to define static metadata for the route.
+Meta is optional and can be used to define static metadata for the route to reference in the [router route](/core-concepts/router-route) or in [hooks](/advance-concepts/hooks)

 ```ts {7-9}
 import HomeView from './components/HomeView.vue'